Waldpilzchen/CE05/README.md

 ### Console Client

-1. Open the Folder "ConsoleHttpClient" in the IDE of your choice.
+1. Open the Folder "Code/ConsoleHttpClient" in the IDE of your choice.

 2. Let the application be built by the IDE.